SFDC-TechHub/SFDC-TechHub.github.io/CONTRIBUTING.md

 # Your PR is merged!

-    Congratulations 🎉🎉 The GitHub team thanks you ✨.
+    Congratulations 🎉🎉 The SFDC TechHub team thanks you ✨.

     Once your PR is merged, your contributions will be publicly visible on the SFDC TechHub Repository.